 We also looked at new RVs.
 Actually, we looked at a lot of new RVs.

-They just don't make them very well anymore, and they're pretty expensive.
+They just don’t build them very well anymore, and they’re pretty expensive.

 We knew that we could do better so I conceded to the hubs and we went and ordered a cargo trailer.

-Our utility trailer was custom made to our specifications.
-We had 3 RV windows installed, an RV door with a window and gray colored metal on the outside.
+We ordered ours with 3 RV windows installed, an RV door with a window, 7′ ceilings and gray colored metal on the outside.

-We waited 6 weeks for our trailer to be built and brought it home to begin it's transformation.
+We waited 6 weeks for our trailer to be built and brought it home to begin it’s 2 year long transformation.

 This was an early layout of our 112 square foot space.
 It ended up looking very similar to this, except for the placement of the shower and toilet.

-I had to concede my trailer choice but Roger also had to make concessions.
+I had to concede my trailer choice for a utility trailer but Roger also had to make concessions.

-He was fine slapping a mattress in there, with a/c and calling it a day.
+He was fine slapping a mattress and a/c in there and calling it a day.

 I agreed to a cargo trailer but it had to look good, like a real RV, and it had to have a bathroom.
 I wasn't willing to give up on either issue.